danlybc/alacarte/alacarte/README.md

 Àlacarte is a ReactJS based app where you can browse a map and search for restaurants either at your location or manually.

 # Pre-Requisite and Warnings

 This is a school project for [OpenClassrooms](https://openclassrooms.com/) Front-end app developer course.
 Given the nature of the project, all user interactions are local and won't be exchanged with a server, if you add a restaurant or a review, only you can view it and it won't be there if you refresh the page.

-However, if you decide to share your location, please keep in mind that Àlacarte uses Google Maps API services.
+However, if you decide to share your location, please keep in mind that Àlacarte uses [Google Maps API services](https://developers.google.com/maps/documentation) and is bound to its [Google Privacy Policy](https://www.google.com/policies/privacy).

 ## Install